Cognitive-Behavioral Therapy (CBT) offers an effective way to help people cope with the emotional and psychological tolls of traumatic brain injury.

 Unfortunately, these issues can cause unnecessary suffering.
 Some, such as severe depression and anxiety, can even halt recovery.
 That’s why it is crucial to find treatment as soon as possible.

+That’s where cognitive-behavioral therapy comes in.
 With the right coping methods, you can learn to manage the emotional effects of brain injury so that they no longer dictate your actions.

 What is Cognitive-Behavioral Therapy?

 Cognitive-behavioral therapy is the most scientifically verified psychotherapy treatment, with over 1,000 studies on 10,000 patients, all demonstrating its effectiveness.
-It’s been successively used on a wide variety of disorders, including traumatic brain injury.
+It’s been successively used on a variety of disorders, including traumatic brain injury.

 - Beliefs create feelings